Distribution-free Deviation Bounds and The Role of Domain Knowledge in Learning via Model Selection with Cross-validation Risk Estimation: Learning via model selection with unbounded loss functions

 Furthermore, if

 then

 \end{theorem}

-In this instance, a bound for $\mathbb{P}(L(\hat{\mathcal{M}}) \neq L(\mathcal{M}^{\star}))$, and the almost sure convergence of $\hat{\mathcal{M}}$ to $\mathcal{M}^{\star}$, in the case of k-fold cross validation and independent validation sample, follow from Proposition \ref{propVC2} in a manner analogous to Theorem \ref{CVModelconvergence}.
+In this instance, a bound for $\mathbb{P}(L(\hat{\mathcal{M}}) \neq L(\mathcal{M}^{\star}))$, and the almost sure convergence of $\hat{\mathcal{M}}$ to $\mathcal{M}^{\star}$, in the case of k-fold cross-validation and independent validation sample, follow from Proposition \ref{propVC2} in a manner analogous to Theorem \ref{CVModelconvergence}.
 We state the almost sure convergence in Theorem \ref{CVModelconvergence2}, whose proof is analogous to that of Theorem \ref{CVModelconvergence}, and follows from Corollary \ref{convergence_relativeTI}.

-\begin{theorem} Assume the loss function is unbounded and $P$ is such that \eqref{finite_moments_text} hold.
+\begin{theorem} Assume the loss function is unbounded and $P$ is such that \eqref{finite_moments_text} holds.
 If $\hat{L}$ is given by k-fold cross-validation or by an independent validation sample, then $\hat{\mathcal{M}}$ converges with probability one to $\mathcal{M}^{\star}$. \end{theorem}